Adolescent and Young Adult Oncology Fellowship

 Why Cincinnati Children’s?

-Key programs in fertility, psychology and survivorship with focused attention to young adult issues including education, peer support, physical medicine and rehabilitation, cardiology, endocrinology and physical and occupational therapy are readily available to AYA patients.
+Key programs in fertility, psychology and survivorship with focused attention to young adult issues including education, peer support, rehabilitation medicine, cardiology, endocrinology and physical and occupational therapy are readily available to AYA patients.
 Multiple Cincinnati Children’s investigators conduct research in AYA oncology including treatment adherence, fertility, survivorship, developmental AYA pharmacology, metabolomics, tumor pathology, exercise and physical activity, drug development, translational and basic science of cancer biology and genomics, and clinical trials with a robust portfolio of studies for which adolescents and young adults are eligible.

 Accordingly, Cincinnati Children’s provides an ideal setting for the training of pediatric and medical oncologists who wish to develop expertise in the field of AYA oncology.